Connect your app to WordPress

 On the My Applications dashboard page, click Manage Application.
 Under the OAuth Information you will see your Client ID and Client Secret.

-In a seperate tab or window, go to the Connections > Social section of the Auth0 dashboard.
+In a separate tab or window, go to the Connections > Social section of the Auth0 dashboard.

 Click on the box with the WordPress logo.